A good software testing company performs a great number of software testing types in order to improve your software.

-- Alpha testing is initial testing of the software by the company’s employees.
+- Alpha testing is the initial testing of the software by the company’s employees.

-- Beta testing is an optional testing performed by potential product users.
+- Beta testing is optional testing performed by potential product users.

-- Security testing presupposes the check of system’s potential to resist the attacks and damage.
+- Security testing presupposes the check of the system’s potential to resist the attacks and damage.

 - Localization testing is the check of the localized version of the software.